jennifer-powell/Mission-to-Mars-Web-App/README.md

   - ### scrape_mars.py
     ##### This file converts the Jupyter Notebook into a Python script
   - ### app.py
-    ##### This file creates a route that will queryteh Mongo Database and pass the data intoan HTML tamplate to display the data.
+    ##### This file creates a route that will query the Mongo Database and pass the data intoan HTML template to display the data.
   - ### index.html
     ##### HTML file that takes the Mars data dictionary and display all of the data in the appropriate HTML elements